Opelobami/Metro-Bank-Analysis/README.md

 - *Branch 1 and 17 in West Loganmouth and Lake Lynnton respectively makes a profit margin of -61% and -39%*
 - *Average resolution time takes 27days*
 - *Charges dispute makes the top common complaint even for premium customers*
-- *19.29% of comaplaints were fraud and 28.33% of fraud complaints omes from the North*
+- *19.29% of complaints were fraud and 28.33% of fraud complaints omes from the North*
+- *Low income bracket and females are much more affected by fraud than other income brackets and males*
+-  54.17% of savings account complained mostly of fraud*
+-  *61.67% of fraud complaint were resolved while 24.17% were active.

 ---
 ## 📊 Dashboard Visuals